Last Updated on May 1, 2022 by Andrew Culture

 If cycling was a spectrum, then at one end of the scale we’d have folk in Sky replica kit riding precious metal/carbon bikes with price tags that would make a banker’s tamed eunuch blush, and at the other end of the scale would be the hipsters who ride bikes that cost -£600 to build because they were fetched from a canal and the rider had to expend precious effort (normally reserved for pre-anti-helmet-protest-hair-styling) prying the still twitching corpse of a blind Bolivian merkin-trader from the genuine 1930’s Brook’s saddle (left unfound for forty fucking boring years).

 If I had to place ‘The Rules’ by The ‘Velominati’ in the middle of that frankly ‘bizarre’ range I’d firstly get rid of all the quote marks, then I’d shoo away The Velominai because they’d be curling one out on a glass coffee table while their mates giggled and tried to leg it with my nicely chromed tableware.
 You know what though?
 I’d still look upon them with the affection of a 1950’s sitcom dad and shake my fist in a camp fashion, smile a crooked smile (due to the Woodbine staining my eyeballs) and say ‘oh you kids’.
 But I’m not some old fucker, I’m a medium old fucker, and I love The Rules.

 So why do I love the rules?
 Well mostly because they remind me that I don’t push the pedals to aspire to anything, I love it all, all the daft bollocks, but ultimately I just want to whazz down hills going WEEEEEEEEEEEEEEE!!!!!??!?!?!±!!!?!?

-If you want to gain the adoration of your friends and family click the advert below to buy the book, otherwise you can get the THE RULES for free…
+If you want to gain the adoration of your friends and family click the button below to buy the book, otherwise, you can get the THE RULES for free…